 • If you want to meal prep, make it ahead for up to 4 days.

-• If you want to make it fresher, you can also portion out the dry ingredients (the flaxseed and salt), and then only add the wet ingredients (the maple syrup and plant-based milk) 1-2 days before you want to consume it
+• If you want to make it fresher, you can also portion out the dry ingredients (the flaxseed), and then only add the wet ingredients (the maple syrup and plant-based milk) 1-2 days before you want to consume it

 Other Notes: